Locomotives of Bangladesh

 As of 2020, total 476 meter-gauge and broad-gauge diesel locos (including the old 11 class 3000 locos) have been imported in Bangladesh.
 Most of them are diesel-electric, but 80 locos are diesel-hydraulic.
 Among the 476 locos, 349 are meter-gauge and 127 are broad-gauge.
 All diesel-hydraulic locos were produced by Ganz-MÁVAG of Hungary.
-Various companies produced the diesel-electric locos, notable among them are GMD, ALCO, MLW, Hyundai Rotem. and DLW, Progress Rail.
+Various companies produced the diesel-electric locos, notable among them are Progress Rail, Hyundai Rotem, DLW, GMD, ALCO and MLW.